-The purpose of designated truck routes is to restrict heavy weight vehicles to streets constructed to carry such weight, in addition to keeping large vehicles-with their potentially annoying levels of noise, vibration and fumes-from residential neighborhoods.
+The purpose of designated truck routes is to restrict heavy weight vehicles to streets constructed to carry such weight, in addition to keeping large vehicles--with their potentially annoying levels of noise, vibration and fumes--from residential neighborhoods.
 With the exception of two routes, all designated truck routes are along arterial streets.
 One exception is East Hyde Park Boulevard and Hyde Park Place which have street widths too narrow to be classified an arterial route but which serve various small light manufacturing and heavy commercial businesses located in northeast Inglewood.
 The second exception is 102nd Street (between 325 feet west of the centerline of Prairie Doty Avenue and Yukon Avenue) which serves the new manufacturing and air freight businesses being developed in the Century Redevelopment Project area.

-Exhibit C-1 Map Amendment to the Land Use Element of the Inglewood General Plan to be designated as "Industrial".
+Exhibit C-1 Map Amendment to the Land Use Element of the Inglewood General Plan south of W. Century Boulevard, comprised of Parcels to be designated as "Industrial".